dexterb747/udacity-starbucks-project/README.md

 #Files in this project

-There are 6 files in this project as listed below.
+There are 6 files and 1 link in this project as listed below.
 1- README.md which provides a short overview of the project itself and the relevant files.
 2- datasets.zip/profile.json which provides has data on the customers from Starbucks who uses the rewards program.
 3- datasets.zip/portfolio.json which provides data on the actual offers which Starbucks defines.